 Section 1: Societies

 The People we know today as the Mandans moved into North Dakota around the year 1000 A.D.
-They moved north along the Missouri River to the mouth of the Heart River and the mouth of the Knife River where they were still living in the 19th century.
-It is likely that along their journey, they learned about corn and how to grow it.
+By 1100, they had settled in several villages along the Missouri, Heart, and Knife rivers.
+They were still living there in the 19th century.
+They gathered in villages and built permanent houses.
+They are known as sedentary (SED in tair ee) tribes.
+Along their journey, they learned about corn and how to grow it.

-As the Mandans traveled northward over a period of several centuries, there were probably several village groups.
-However, the people of all of these villages shared a language and many traditions and customs.
+The Mandans, like other societies, shared a language and many traditions and customs.
 These shared cultural characteristics were part of what made them a society, or tribe.
 All of the Mandans might get together from time to time for a celebration.
 Young people of the various villages might marry one another.
 The villages, however, maintained the proper size for the resources available to them.

 Why is this important?
-Tribal organization was part of the development of human life on the northern Great Plains.
+Tribal organization was part of the development of societies on the northern Great Plains.
 Tribes provided extra protection and a stronger social organization for tribal members.
 Children of a tribe grew up knowing that they were part of a society that not only cared for them, but held a place for them as they became adults.
 In addition, each member of the tribe contributed to the needs of the entire community.